Changing Your Career Path

 While we’re being told to do our part to flatten the curve in the pandemic by staying home and staying safe, how do you explore a career change and better prepare ourselves once social distancing rules relax?

 Here are our tips to successfully planning your career transition:

 Identify what you’re good at

 Plenty of us have things we naturally excel at.
-Some of us are highly organized, or methodical, or technologically savvy.
-These kinds of things put as a career advantages that some other people wouldn’t necessarily have that would make us perform well in certain fields.
-Those who are charismatic would do well in a career that has them front facing like an office administrator.
+Some of us are highly organized, methodical, or technologically savvy.
+These kinds of things put as a career advantage that some other people wouldn’t necessarily have that would make us perform well in certain fields.
+Those who are charismatic would do well in a career that has them front-facing like an office administrator.
 To succeed as an office administrator, it would be beneficial to be organized.
 If you’re looking to excel in this field, it would be beneficial to explore office administrator courses.
-You should also take the time to check out office administrator salary too to ensure this will meet your financial goals.
+You should also take the time to check out the office administrator salary too to ensure this will meet your financial goals.

 Identify what’s important to you

 If you’re currently working a job that leaves you feeling unfulfilled, consider what parts of it specifically aren’t cutting it for you.
 There are likely parts that initially attracted you to the role, to begin with.
 Once you recognize what parts you liked, it’ll make it easier to make a decision on what career direction you wish to take.

 If you have an interest in science or medicine, explore a career as a medical lab technician.
 Medical Lab Technician schools will help equip you with the skills you need in order to be successful.
 Alternatively, if you enjoy technology and problem solving, you may thrive as a Network Engineer.
 There are plenty of Network Engineer online programs, so you don’t even need to leave your home to get started.